tsykoduk/greg.nokes.name/_posts/2022-05-18-A-Decade-At-Heroku.md

 After 8 years however, I started to doubt the mission, and did not feel like I was able to actually have any impact beyond keeping things running.
 So I started to look outside of government service, and back towards working in the "real world".
 I also wanted to get out of the hands on keyboard work, and start to see if I could increase my impact.

 I ended up spending time at places like Engine Yard, Point Inside, and Bluebox Group.
-I did things like DevOps at Point Inside, TAM at EY and SE at BBG.
+I did things like DevOps at Point Inside, Technical Account Management at EY and Sales Engineering at BBG.
 A pretty big change from sitting in data centers poking at servers!

 These were also early cloud based companies - either providers like EY and BBG or consumers like Point Inside.
 As I started to work with newer technologies like AWS I really started to value "the cloud", and the agility that it could bring me as someone with a sysadmin background.
 The ability to get a box provisioned in a few moments, rather then a few weeks to get one shipped to me was a real game changer.